-In order to alert the public against food sanitation hazards, the MHLW will promptly publish on the website the name of the importer who has violated the Act or violated any action taken under the Act (except for importers whose violation is of minor nature and who have rectified the violation immediately) and the details of the violating food imported by the importer (as for the names of violating importers, the publication period will be limited to one year) in accordance with the provisions of Article 69 of the Act.
-In addition to the publication of the names of violating importers, the progress of the response measures including the disposal, recall, etc., of violating food products, the details of corrective actions and the causes of the violations will also be published as soon as such information becomes available.
+In order to alert the public against food hygiene hazards, the MHLW promptly publishes on the website the name of the importer who has violated the Act or violated any action taken under the Act (except for importers whose violation is of minor nature and who have rectified the violation immediately) and the details of the food violating the Act imported by the importer (as for the names of violating importers, the publication period is limited to one year) in accordance with the provisions of Article 69 of the Act.
+In addition to the publication of the names of violating importers, the progress of the response measures including the disposal, recall, etc., of food products violating the Act, the details of corrective actions and the causes of the violations is also published as soon as such information becomes available.